d2l-ai/d2l-en/chapter_appendix/jupyter.md

 ## Edit and Run the Code Locally

 Suppose that the local path of code of the book is "xx/yy/d2l-en/".
-Change directory in the shell to this path (`cd xx/yy/d2l-en`) and run the command `jupyter notebook`.
-If your browser doesn't do this automatically, open http://localhost:8888 and you will see the interface of Jupyter and all the folders containing code of the book, as shown in Figure 14.1.
+Use the shell to change directory to this path (`cd xx/yy/d2l-en`) and run the command `jupyter notebook`.
+If your browser doesn't do this automatically, open http://localhost:8888 and you will see the interface of Jupyter and all the folders containing the code of the book, as shown in Figure 14.1.

 ![The folders containing the code in this book. ](../img/jupyter00.png)

 You can access the notebook files by clicking on the folder displayed on the webpage.
 They usually have the suffix `.ipynb`.
-For the sake of brevity, we create a temporary `test.ipynb` file, and the content displayed after you click it is as shown in Figure 14.2.
-This notebook includes a markdown cell and code cell.
+For the sake of brevity, we create a temporary `test.ipynb` file.
+The content displayed after you click it is as shown in Figure 14.2.
+This notebook includes a markdown cell and a code cell.
 The content in the markdown cell includes "This is A Title" and "This is text".
 The code cell contains two lines of Python code.

 ![Markdown and code cells in the "text.ipynb" file. ](../img/jupyter01.png)

-Double click on the markdown cell, to enter edit mode.
+Double click on the markdown cell to enter edit mode.
 Add a new text string "Hello world." at the end of the cell, as shown in Figure 14.3.

 ![Edit the markdown cell. ](../img/jupyter02.png)